LukeThomasData/layered-warehouse-architecture/docs/GOVERNANCE.md

 - Every fact-like dataset has an explicitly defined grain
 - Grain is documented at the model level (file-level comments)
 - Core layer models remain at the **lowest meaningful analytical grain**
-- Aggregations are only introduced in the marts layer
+- Consumption-focused aggregations are introduced in the marts layer

 This prevents accidental double-counting and inconsistent metric interpretation.